·

 Journal Size

-Like I mentioned a little earlier, Nuuna notebook sizes are not standard ones, so be careful when you choose one for yourself.
-I personally got myself an L Light size (1,60 × 16,50 × 22,00 cm), which is a bit bigger than A5.
+As I mentioned a little earlier, Nuuna notebook sizes are not standard ones, so be careful when you choose one for yourself.

 I find the size to be a huge advantage.
 Why?
 Well, first of all, now I have more space to journal and doodle on my spreads.
-Second – this means I need to use less peges to set up my journal for the month.
+Second – this means I need to use fewer pages to set up my journal for the month.

 Inside the Journal

-Nuuna has nothing extra; once you open the journal – it’s just dot grid pages.
-The pages are numbered though, which is great.
-And moreover, the numbers are small enough to not be a nuisance when you do your designs.
+Moreover, the numbers are small enough not to be a nuisance when you do your designs.

 Notebook Paper and Dot Grid